The subject area of the Committee includes matters pertaining to:

-The Committee also has established subcommittees in the areas of international trade and investment (1995–2005); human rights and international development (1995–2005); and, international human rights (2006–2015).
+The Committee also has established subcommittees in the areas of international trade and investment (1995–2005); human rights and international development (1995–2005); and, international human rights (2006–2021).

-The clerk performs his or her duties and responsibilities under the direction of the committee and its Chair.
+The clerk performs their duties and responsibilities under the direction of the committee and its Chair.
 As an expert in the rules of the House of Commons, the clerk may be requested to give advice to the Chair and members of the committee should a question of procedure arise.
-The clerk is the coordinator, organizer and liaison officer for the committee and as such will be in frequent contact with members’ staff.
-He or she is also responsible to invite witnesses and to deal with all the details regarding their appearance before the committee.
+The clerk is the coordinator, organizer and liaison officer for the committee, and as such, will be in frequent contact with members’ staff.
+They are also responsible for inviting witnesses and dealing with all the details regarding their appearance before the committee.

-The committee assistant provides a wide range of specialized administrative services for, in particular, the organization of committee meetings and the publishing of documents on the committees’ website.
-The committee assistant works with the clerk to meet the needs of committees.
+The committee assistant provides a wide range of specialized administrative services for the organization of committee meetings and the publishing of documents on the committee’s Website.
+The committee assistant works with the clerk to meet the needs of the committee.

+The Library of Parliament’s analysts, who are subject-matter experts, provide authoritative, substantive, and timely research, analysis and information to all members of the committee.
+They are part of the committee’s institutional memory and are a unique resource for parliamentarians.
+Supported by research librarians, the analysts work individually or in multidisciplinary teams.
 Analysts can prepare: briefing notes on the subjects being examined; detailed study plans; lists of proposed witnesses; analyses of an issue with a list of suggested questions; background papers; draft reports; news releases; and/or formal correspondence.
-Analysts with legal training can assist the Committee regarding any substantive issues that may arise during the consideration of bills.
+Analysts with legal training can assist the committee regarding any substantive issues that may arise during the consideration of bills.

 OTHER RESOURCES AVAILABLE AS REQUIRED

-Within the Office of the Law Clerk and Parliamentary Counsel, Parliamentary Counsel (Legislation) are available to assist Members who are not in Cabinet in the preparation of private Members’ bills or of amendments to Government bills or others.
+Within the Office of the Law Clerk and Parliamentary Counsel, parliamentary counsel (Legislation) are available to assist members who are not in cabinet with the preparation of private members’ bills or of amendments to government bills or others.

-At various stages of the legislative process, Members may propose amendments to bills.
-Amendments may first be proposed at the Committee Stage, during a committee’s clause-by-clause review of a bill.
-Amendments may also be proposed at the Report Stage, once a bill returns to the House.
+At various stages of the legislative process, members may propose amendments to bills.
+Amendments may first be proposed at the committee stage, during a committee’s clause-by-clause review of a bill.
+Amendments may also be proposed at the report stage, once a bill returns to the House.

-Once bill is sent to Committee, the clerk of the Committee provides the name of the Parliamentary Counsel (Legislation) responsible for the drafting of the amendments for a particular bill to the Members.
+Once a bill is sent to committee, the clerk of the committee provides the name of the parliamentary counsel (Legislation) responsible for the drafting of the amendments for a particular bill to the members.

 Further information on the PBO may be found at: http://www.pbo-dpb.gc.ca/en/